-Local business reviews are more important than ever, with 93% of consumers reading reviews to decide if a business is good or not.
+Local business reviews are more important than ever, with 86% of consumers reading reviews for local businesses.
 We wanted to understand more about the growth of the leading ‘local’ review sites – Google, Facebook, Yelp, TripAdvisor, and Foursquare – so we delved into our extensive review tracking data to find out:

 - Which ‘local’ review site has seen the greatest and fastest growth in new reviews over the past five years